Richard Rogers (serial killer): Arrest

 On May 28, 2001, police approached Rogers at his job, telling him he was a victim of credit card fraud so that he would agree to be questioned.
 When they made it to the interrogation room, detectives told him that they were actually investigating the murders he was suspected of.
 Rogers admitted to knowing Michael Sakara, but after figuring out that police had linked him to the murders, Rogers requested counsel and was arrested.
 His bail bond was set at $1,000,000.

 During a search of Rogers's home, investigators discovered more circumstantial evidence linking him to the murders.
 Firstly, they found a bottle of Versed, a medication commonly used as a date rape drug.
 Rogers's carpet fibers were also consistent with those found on Mulcahy's body, and plastic bags in his home were similar to ones the victims' body parts were wrapped in.
-Additionally, they discovered highlighted passages about decapitation and dismemberment in Rogers's Bible, videotapes of horror films, a New Jersey road map, and Polaroid pictures of shirtless men with stab wounds drawn on them.
+Additionally, they discovered highlighted passages about decapitation and dismemberment in Rogers' Bible, videotapes of horror films, a New Jersey road map, and Polaroid pictures of shirtless men with stab wounds drawn on them.